acim/lazarette/README.md

 Backend of the project is written in Go and frontend in Svelte using TypeScript and strict types.

+According to [Merriam-Webster dictionary], [lazarette](https://www.merriam-webster.com/dictionary/lazaretto) is a space in a ship between decks used as a storeroom.

 ![screenshot](screenshot.png?raw=true)

 ## Install